couchbase/docs-operator/couchbaseCliGuide.md

 # Couchbase Client

 The Couchbase command-line tool `couchbase-cli` can be used to interact with the cluster for performing one-off administration tasks such as creating rbac users and initiating cbcollect info tasks.
-If your clusters administration console is exposed you can use the cli tool from any machine that can access the IP address of your kubernetes cluster.
-Alternertavily couchbase-cli can be ran as a kubernetes job within the kubernetes cluster.
+If your clusters administration console is exposed you can use the cli tool from any machine that can access the IP address of your Kubernetes cluster.
+Alternatively couchbase-cli can be ran as a Kubernetes job within the Kubernetes cluster.

 **couchbase-cli to administration console**